+Physiology.
 Lab 2.
 Prerequisite(s): BIOL 1114; CHEM 1215 or 1314.
-Anatomy and function aboratories.
+Anatomy and function of the human body.
+Human and domestic animal physiology considered in laboratories.
 No credit for students with prior credit in 4215.

-Principles of Conservation Biology
+Principles of Conservation Biology.
+Prerequisite(s): 60 credit hours including BIOL 3034.
 Application of ecological principles to the maintenance and restoration of biological diversity at genetic, population, and community levels.
 (Same course as NREM 3513)

-Readings and Special Studies in Zoology 1-3 credits, max 6.
+Readings and Special Studies in Zoology.
+1-3 credits, max 6.
 Prerequisite(s): ZOOL 1604 and consent of instructor.
 Discussion of selected readings.

-General Parasitology Lab 2.
+General Parasitology.
+Lab 2.
 Prerequisite(s): ZOOL 1604; ZOOL 3104 recommended.
 Fundamentals of parasitism with emphasis on: life cycles, disease conditions, epidemiology, diagnosis, treatment, historical significance, terminology, taxonomy, and parasitological techniques.